-The 3 Phases of Detoxification1
+The 3 Phases of Detoxification

 The human body has a well-defined detoxification system to eliminate toxins.
 This system is defined by three phase pathways: bioactivation, conjugation, and transport.
 The detoxification system is highly dependent on proper nutrient support for optimal functioning.
-Nutritional support for the biotransformation system is extremely important for any detoxification program.
+Nutritional support for the biotransformation system is extremely important for any detoxification program.1

 Phase I | Bioactivation

 Phase I reactions are catalyzed by a number of different enzymes, primarily from the cytochrome P450 (CYP450) superfamily of enzymes.
-CYP450 enzymes conduct one of many chemical reactions (oxidation, reduction, hydrolysis, hydration, or dehalogenation) to add a reactive group (hydroxyl, carboxyl, or an amino group) to the toxin6.
+CYP450 enzymes conduct one of many chemical reactions (oxidation, reduction, hydrolysis, hydration, or dehalogenation) to add a reactive group (hydroxyl, carboxyl, or an amino group) to the toxin.
 Cruciferous vegetables such as broccoli (frozen or raw), cauliflower, fresh daikon radish sprouts, cabbage, and Brussels sprouts activate CYP450 enzymes.

 The result of this reaction is the generation of a reactive site on the transformed toxin.
-This reactive site is very much like that of reactive oxygen species (ROS) and can readily bind to other molecules, such as DNA and proteins.
-Phase I activity converts toxin molecules to reactive intermediate substances (activated toxins) and produces free radicals in the process.
-The reactive intermediate substances are considered more toxic than the parent toxin compounds and need to be neutralized quickly and in a timely fashion.
+This reactive site is very much like that of reactive oxygen species (ROS), and can readily bind to other molecules, such as DNA and proteins.
+Phase I activity converts toxin molecules to reactive intermediate substances (activated toxins), and produces free radicals in the process.
+The reactive intermediate substances are considered more toxic than the parent toxin compounds, and need to be neutralized quickly and in a timely fashion.

-Protective nutrients with antioxidant properties that may help to mitigate oxidative stress produced by phase I enzyme activity include carotenes (Vitamin A), ascorbic acid (Vitamin C), tocopherols (Vitamin E), selenium, copper, zinc, manganese, coenzyme Q10, thiols (found in garlic, onions, and cruciferous vegetables), bioflavonoids, silymarin, and polyphenols.
+Protective nutrients with antioxidant properties that may help to mitigate oxidative stress, produced by phase I enzyme activity, include carotenes (Vitamin A), ascorbic acid (Vitamin C), tocopherols (Vitamin E), selenium, copper, zinc, manganese, coenzyme Q10, thiols (found in garlic, onions, and cruciferous vegetables), bioflavonoids, silymarin, and polyphenols.

 Phase II | Conjugation

-Phase I activation results in the generation of reactive intermediates which are often more reactive — and potentially more toxic — than the parent molecule.
+Phase I activation results in the generation of reactive intermediates which are often even more reactive — and potentially more toxic — than the parent molecule.
 These reactive compounds should be converted to a non-toxic, water-soluble molecule at the site of production, as soon as possible.
 Conjugation of the reactive intermediates to water-soluble molecules is accomplished by Phase II conjugation enzymes, which consist of many enzyme superfamilies including sulfotransferases (SULT), UDP-glucuronosyltransferases (UGT), glutathione S-transferases (GST), and N-acetyltransferases (NAT) (see table I).1

-Conjugation reactions not only require the water-soluble moiety that will be attached to the toxin—such as sulfate in the case of sulfation or glucuronic acid in the case of glucuronidation—but also use a large amount of energy in the form of adenosine triphosphate (ATP).
+Conjugation reactions not only require the water-soluble moiety that will be attached to the toxin—such as sulfate in the case of sulfation, or glucuronic acid in the case of glucuronidation—but also use a large amount of energy in the form of adenosine triphosphate (ATP).
 In addition to energy repletion, Phase II reactions require an abundance of co-factors.
 Multiple nutrients and phytonutrients may help support Phase II reactions.

-Table I. Phase II: Conjugation enzymes (table compiled from Hodges et al 2015)6
+Table I. Phase II: Conjugation enzymes1

 |Enzyme(s)||Reaction Name||Mechanism||Conjugated Compound(s)|